Who Benefits? - Learning-related - Dyslexia - ADHD - Reading Problems - Eye Tracking

 - visual processing.

-Visual-motor skills and endurance are developed through the use of specialized computer and optical devices, including therapeutic lenses, prisms, and filters.
+Visual-motor skills and endurance are developed through the use of specific activities tailored the the individual's abilities.
+The may include therapeutic lenses, prisms, and specific color filters.
 During the final stages

-of therapy, the patient's newly acquired visual skills are reinforced and made automatic through repetition and by integration with motor and cognitive skills.
+of therapy, the patient's newly acquired visual skills are reinforced and made automatic through repetition and by integration with vision, motor, and cognitive skills.

 Who Benefits from Vision Therapy?